pleabargain/EnglishHelpsYourCareer/promptsfornarratives.md

 * Do you save up for a vacation or do you put it all on credit and pay it off as you can?
 * How many weeks each year can you take off from work?

-# Travel
-* What sort of vacations do you like to take?
-* What do you think is the most beautiful place in the world you have seen?
-* What makes a good traveling companion?
-* Where in the World Would You Most Like to Travel?
-* What Is Your Fantasy Vacation?
-* What Would Your Fantasy Road Trip Be Like?
-* What Crazy Adventure Would You Want to Take?
-* What Local 'Microadventures' Would You Like to Go On?
-* What's Your Perfect Family Vacation?
-* How Has Travel Affected You?
-* What Kind of Tourist Are You?
-* What Are the Best Souvenirs You've Ever Collected While Traveling?
-* What Famous Landmarks Have You Visited?
-* What's the Coolest Thing You've Ever Seen in Nature?
-* How Much Do You Know About the Rest of the World?
-* Would You Like to Live in Another Country?
-* Would You Want to Be a Space Tourist?
-* If You Could Time-Travel, Where Would You Go?

 # Love, Romance & Date Nights
 * What crazy thing have you done in the name of "love"?